VIDA-NYU/aws_taxi/README.md

 Instruction
 -----------

-1. Create an Amazon EMR cluster with the following configuration:
+1. Create an Amazon EMR cluster with the following configuration (the bootstrap action is very important -- please pay attention to that):

         * Termination protection: Yes
         * Logging: Enabled (remember to input your S3 bucket to store log file)